AaronGarcia97/miningLogger/README.md

 miner. :chart_with_upwards_trend: :moneybag:

 ### Instructions
+- CLONE the repository on YOUR DESKTOP:
+<br>`cd ~/Desktop/ && git clone https://github.com/AaronGarcia97/miningLogger.git`
-- Go to root directory `cd /path/to/miningLogger`
+- Go to root directory `cd ~/Desktop/miningLogger`
 - Open your terminal and type `echo "YourWalletAddress" > wallet.txt`
 - Give the script permission of execution `chmod +x miningLogger`
 - Test that the script works `./miningLogger`